 Sexual Harassment Claims: Sex discrimination was outlawed by Title VII of the Civil Rights Act of 1964.
 Over 50 years later, sexual harassment is still an ongoing problem in the workplace.
 If you believe you are the victim of sexual harassment or are being forced to endure a hostile workplace, we can help explore your legal options.

-Contact Us For Employment Law Representation In Los Angeles County
+Contact Us For Employment Law Representation Anywhere in California

 We represent clients in Bakersfield, El Centro, Fresno, Long Beach, Los Angeles, Oakland, Redding, Sacramento, Salinas, San Bernardino, Oakland, San Diego, San Francisco, San Jose, Santa Ana, Santa Barbara, Santa Rosa, Stockton, Van Nuys and throughout California.